 “Two spoons don’t mix in the mouth” — a local proverb warning against having more than one boss or trying to accomplish more than one job at the same time.
-(Latin transcription: Senatet tăsokalén wr teǧǧehnet émi.)
+(Top line written left to right; bottom line written right to left.
+Latin transcription: Senatet tăsokalén wr teǧǧehnet émi.)

-Akatab is a Unicode font for rendering Tifinagh¹ characters in the Tamahaq and Tamashek languages.
+Akatab is a Unicode font for rendering Tifinagh¹ characters in the Tamahaq, Tamashek, and Tawallammat languages.
 Akatab (“writing”) is designed to reflect a handwriting style and even the “writing in sand” effect.
-This Character Inventory document demonstrates the characters that are included in the font.
+This Akatab Type Sample document demonstrates the characters that are included in the font.

-This font uses state-of-the-art OpenType and Graphite font technologies to provide accurate typography including the formation of bi-consonant ligatures.
+This font uses state-of-the-art OpenType font technology to provide accurate typography including the formation of bi-consonant ligatures.
 Variations of characters are included in the font to meet personal and regional preferences.
 Documentation included with the font package will show these variants and how to access them.

 Historically this writing system has been written in both right-to-left and left-to-right orientations.
 Akatab has the necessary characters and technical features to write in both directions.

 Inclusion of basic Latin repertoire is provided as a convenience, e.g., for use in menus or for displaying markup in text files.
 This font is not intended for extensive Latin script use.

 ¹The Tifinagh block was first added to Unicode 4.1 and subsequently amended up through Unicode 6.1.
 See the latest code chart.

 A Tuareg Tifinagh keyboard is now freely available at Keyman.com.